What is Parylene Coating?

 Parylene films are “grown” as vapor deposits molecule by molecule on parts in a specialized room-temperature vacuum chamber.
 Understanding how the deposition process works is helpful to understand how parylene can provide unique solutions.

 Chemical Vapor Deposition

-Unlike parylene coatings, liquid conformal coatings are not truly conformal, and tend to collect and pool in low crevices while pulling away from raised edges and sharp points.
+Liquid conformal coatings, applied by spraying or dipping, tend to collect and pool in low crevices while pulling away from raised edges and sharp points.
 Bubbling, cracking, pinholes and orange peel are typical in liquid coatings.

 Though many factors go into determining the final cost of adding parylene in your production process, there are three main factors to consider: coating thickness, masking complexity and component size

 Optimal coating thickness is determined by your specific application and benefits desired.
 As coating thickness increases, additional time inside the deposition chamber is required increasing total machine hours.